 But they’re also wrong: Because you can make a good living, a great living, as a copywriter.
 Not a gimmicky, “write online sales letters and retire this year” copywriter, but a real one.

-And I also wanted people to know how good that life can be.
 For me, being “filthy rich” means having a job you love, being good at it, and being paid well to do it.

 Some people get that.
 But some people definitely don’t.